lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 Step 1.
 Retrieve processed visit images
 =======================================

 1.1.
-Check the “Use Image Search (ObsTAP)” box below “LSST DP0.2 DC2 Tables”.
+Check the “LSST DP0.2 DC2 Tables” tab on the top.

 1.2.
 Under “Observation Type and Source”, choose “Calibration Level” 2, for PVIs.

 1.3.
 Under “Location”, from the drop-down menu next to "Query Type", choose “Observation boundary contains point”.
-For “Coords or Obj Name”, use the coordinates “55.75, -32.27”.
+For “Coordinates or Object Name”, use the coordinates “55.75, -32.27”.

 1.4.
 Under "Timing", from the drop-down menu next to "Time of Observation", choose “Overlapping specified range” and select “MJD values”.
 Enter “59840” for "End Time".